InfluxCommunity/influxdb3-js/README.md

 main()
 ```

-You can also instantiate `InfluxDBClient` with connections string:
+You can also instantiate `InfluxDBClient` with a connection string:

 ```ts